2020PB/police-brutality/all-locations.md

 An additional angle provided by the girl's sister shows numerous officers lifting her off the ground and dragging her behind the police line, after which the line closes to obfuscate any view of her.

-tags: child, shove, arrest, throw
+tags: child, shove, arrest, throw, protestor

 id: ma-worcester-2